UPPMAX/programming_formalisms/docs/sessions/testing_framework/README.md

     Here is how such a file could look like:

     ```python
-    """Tests all function in src.weather.richel_utils."""
+    """Tests all function in weather.richel_utils."""
     import unittest

-    from src.weather.richel_utils import is_zero
+    from weather.richel_utils import is_zero

     class TestRichelUtils(unittest.TestCase):

-        """Class to test the functions in src.weather.richel_utils."""
+        """Class to test the functions in weather.richel_utils."""

         def test_is_zero(self):
             """Test 'is_zero'."""